taigaio/taiga-contrib-protected/README.md

 ## Taiga Contrib Protected

-This package implements an alternative storage system for taiga.
-This is a part of the system.
-To run it also needs:

-- nginx with specific configuration
+Taiga-contrib-protected is a plugin (installed in taiga-back) that offers an alternative storage system for Taiga.
+It works in conjunction with taiga-protected service and requires a specific Nginx configuration.
-- and taiga-protected service as the backend to validate requests.
+- Refer to the official [documentation](https://taigaio.github.io/taiga-doc/dist/setup-production.html#taiga-back) to install it.
+- Refer to the official [documentation](https://taigaio.github.io/taiga-doc/dist/setup-production.html#install-protected)
+  to install the service
+- Refer to the official [documentation](https://taigaio.github.io/taiga-doc/dist/setup-production.html#nginx)
+  to configure Nginx

+### Configuration
+The configuration variables for this plugin are:

 ```python
 #########################################